karthikeyan-krish/pigweed_play/README.md

 ---

 ## 🚀 Overview
-`play-fm` is a small embedded firmware project designed to demonstrate:
+`pigweed_play` is a small embedded firmware project designed to demonstrate:
 - Event-driven architecture using **Active Objects (AO)**
 - Threading with **FreeRTOS (via Pigweed)**
 - Structured logging with **Pigweed log**